tsatria03/WheelSpinner/docks/readme.txt

-Welcome to my simple to use wheel spinner!
+Welcome to my simple wheel spinner!
 This is a lightweight decision-making app designed for fun, randomness, or quick choices.
 Whether you're deciding what game to play, who goes first, or what to eat, this app spins a virtual wheel and gives you a randomized result using real-time spinning logic.

 App Features